 Quick Guide Tasks Form a Clinical Dissertation Committee of three members, one of which must be a core PsyD/PhD faculty member: Chair - chosen first, assists with selection of additional committee members, must be a Wheaton College School of Psychology, Counseling & Family Therapy professor (Emeritus, Adjunct, and Guest Instructor ranks do not qualify) Member 2 - must be a member of the Wheaton College School of Psychology, Counseling and Family Therapy Member 3 - may be a member of another Wheaton college department or from the local community.
 Must hold an earned doctorate in psychology or related field.
-Required " Clinical Dissertation Committee Application " (View an example in Appendix Paperwork C) Optional "Clinical Dissertation Checklist" (Appendix A) may be used as a tool to set Paperwork timeline expectations between Chair and student Deadline Committee must be formed and application submitted to Program Administrator by the October I^{st} of 3^{rd} year
+Required Paperwork Linical Dissertation Committee Application Optional "Clinical Dissertation Checklist" (Appendix A) may be used as a tool to set Paperwork timeline expectations between Chair and student Deadline Committee must be formed and application submitted to Program Administrator by the October 1 st of 3 rd year